percona/community/content/blog/2023/2023-02-23-exploring-databases-on-containers.md

 We explored how databases work on containers.
 Volumes are the important thing to persist the data.

 What is next?
 Watch this fantastic talk by Peter Zaitsev [Open Source Databases on Kubernetes](https://www.youtube.com/watch?v=b_COgWA1lvk&t=145s)

+Thanks for reading this!
+You can install Percona Server for MySQL from our [Docker Repository](https://hub.docker.com/r/percona/percona-server/tags??utm_source=percona-community&utm_medium=blog&utm_campaign=edith) and if you have doubts write us in our [Percona community forum](https://forums.percona.com/?utm_source=percona-community&utm_medium=blog&utm_campaign=edith).